Stocks move broadly lower as trade war anxiety lingers

 Stocks in Argentina nosedived following a round of primary voting that could drastically change the leadership of the country as it faces a deep economic crisis.

-FEAR FACTOR: Anxiety and fear over the U.S.-China trade war is hovering over the market and has taken stocks on a wild ride in August.
+FEAR FACTOR: Anxiety and fear over the U.S.-China trade war continues to hover over the market and has taken stocks on a wild ride in August.

-The S&P 500 index zoomed up and down last week, but ended in its second straight weekly loss.
+The S&P 500 index zoomed up and down last week, ending with its second straight weekly loss.
 The wild swings follow President Donald Trump’s threat to impose more tariffs on Chinese goods, followed by China’s move to allow its currency to weaken.

 Trump has said he’d be “fine” if the U.S. and China don’t go ahead with a meeting next month, dampening investors’ hopes for a path to resolving the economically damaging trade war.